streamdata-gallery-organizations/microsoft-graph/_listings/microsoft-graph/groupsidcalendarcalendarview-get-openapi.md

 x-collection-name: Microsoft Graph
 x-complete: 0
 info:
-  title: Microsoft Graph API List Calendar View
+  title: Microsoft Graph List Calendar View
   description: |-
     List calendarView
     Get the occurrences, exceptions, and single instances of events in a calendar view defined by a time range,